serialc/30DayMapChallenge/2023/README.md

 - In InkScape I added text, did formatting/layout.
 - Would have liked to take data into R and do a bit of statistical analysis to see which, if any of these rates of blank ballots are significant.

+- EDIT: There's an error in the last map.
+It's just wrong.
+See day 13 for more information.

 ![Three maps showing blank ballot counts in Luxembourg.
 The latter two are normalized by population and then also area](day01/Luxembourg_2023_legislative_election_blank_ballots.png)

 ## Day 4 - A bad map